epinio/epinio/README.md

 Find more information in the [Contribution Guide](./CONTRIBUTING.md).

-Our [developer documentation](./docs) explains how to build and run Epinio from a source checkout.
+The [developer documentation](./docs) explains how to build and run Epinio from a git source checkout.

 ## Features